 Due to COVID-19, the SoCal/Greater LA Region (LAFTC) will move to Scimmages and Qulifying Tournaments for the 2020-2021 season.
+We are a closed region – only teams registered with SoCal/Greater LA may participate in our region.
 Below is the schedule and description of what this season will look like.
 Join us and redefine the game with FIRST Tech Challenge ULTIMATE GOAL, part of the 2020-2021 season, FIRST GAME CHANGERS powered by Star Wars: Force for Change.

 The Los Angeles FIRST Tech Challenge (LAFTC) Schedule for the 2020-2021 Season

 - September 13 LAFTC Virtual Kickoff and Registration Opens

 - December 14-20 Remote Scrimmage #2

 - December 5 Kickoff Reboot (Update on any changes from FIRST)